ric2b/Vivaldi-browser/chromium/testing/libfuzzer/getting_started.md

 The `... pulse ...` line will appear periodically to show the current status.

+### Default value for maximum testcase length

+By default, when run manually, libFuzzer uses `-max_len=64` or takes the length of the biggest testcase in corpus if corpus is not empty.
+ClusterFuzz takes random value in range from `1` to `10000` for each fuzzing session and passes that value to libFuzzers.
+If corpus contains testcases of size greater than `max_len`, libFuzzer will use only first `max_len` bytes of such testcases.

+You can specify custom `max_len` value to be used by ClusterFuzz.
+For more information check out [Maximum Testcase Length] section of the [Efficient Fuzzer Guide].

 ## Submitting Fuzzer to ClusterFuzz

 ClusterFuzz builds and executes all `fuzzer_test` targets in the source tree.